-An annual award of \$2,100, available to students who are graduates of a faith-based secondary school and are newly admitted into the college for the 2016-17 academic year.
+An annual award of \$2,100, available to students who are graduates of a faith-based secondary school and have been admitted into the college after the 2016-17 academic year.
 Students receiving other merit scholarships from Bryn Athyn College are not eligible for this grant.